Local Statistics

 To protect our children against a measles outbreak, 93–95% coverage is needed.
 Measles is one of the most contagious diseases on earth and can cause children to become very sick.

-You can view more statistics from the Ashland School District.
+You can view more statistics from the Ashland School District in the Ashland School District Immunization Rates: Summary of 2013 Post-Intervention Data (PDF).